 Joining a Tour

-Many tour and activity providers start from May and finish around October (depending on the tour their offer and the weather).
+Many tour and activity providers start in May and finish around October (depending on the tour their offer and the weather).

 Beaches & Swimming